therealsphinx/support.balsamiq.com/content/mybalsamiq/flashstoragesettings.md

 You can change this setting to allow more than the minimum, and additionally you can set it to always allow myBalsamiq to store temporary files needed to run the editor.
 Here's how you do it.

-## Change local storage size for assets.mybalsamiq.com
+## Change Local Storage Size for assets.mybalsamiq.com

 You should only need to make this change once.
 The data is saved in your browser's cookies.